 In this section

-Acne is a common skin condition/problem that usually affects teenagers.
-However, adults in their 20s and even into their 40s can develop acne.
+Acne is a common skin condition that causes outbreaks of spots, pimples and, sometimes, deeper lesions called nodules.
+Acne usually affects teenagers; however, adults in their 20s and even into their 40s can develop acne.

 Acne usually clears up after several years, but for some people it can last a lot longer.
 Depending on how severe the acne is, special treatment with creams or medication may be needed to get rid of it.